Spyder-Academy/spyderacademy/content/privacy.md

 +++
-title = "Our Privacy Policy"
-description = "This Privacy Policy describes Our policies and procedures." date = "2023-05-05" disableShare = true
+title = "The Spyder Academy Privacy Policy" description = "This Privacy Policy describes Our policies and procedures." date = "2023-05-05" disableShare = true